Claireh248/fsnd_capstone/README.md

 The application is currently deployed on `https://fsnd-capstone-pt6p.onrender.com`

 This is the URL that is listed in the postman tests - the unit tests use a local database.

+### Deploying the Application to Render

+To deploy the application yourself follow the instructions below:

+1. Create Account or Sign Up to Render on `https://dashboard.render.com/#`
+2. Create a new POSTGRESQL database
+   - Enter name `Capstone` for database name
+   - Instance type: Free
+   - Click `Create Database`
+3. Update projects .env file with the external url of the deployed database.
+4. On Render, create a new Web Service
+5. Connect to your forked repository

+- Name: Capstone
+- instance type: Free
+- Build command: `pip install -r requirements.txt`
+- Internal Database URL: copy from database deployment
+- Click `Create Build`

 ## Endpoints